IEP Team Leader Training

 We’ve created a whole network and we talk all the time about practice.
 It has lit a fire in terms of what I can do in my own school.

-Special Education Team Leader Institute participant
+Special Education Team Leader training participant

 For the first time in my 3 years in special education administration, I have not felt alone in navigating the special education world.

-Special Education Team Leader Institute participant
+Special Education Team Leader training participant

-The Institute model provides a year of learning and technical assistance that fosters participant’s ability to lead Individualized Education Plan (IEP) teams in the development of educational plans that reflect the individual needs of students.
+This training model provides a year of learning and technical assistance that fosters participant’s ability to lead Individualized Education Plan (IEP) teams in the development of educational plans that reflect the individual needs of students.
 From the value and process of involving families as a key part of the team to employing data in the work of process improvement overall and with each student, participants will learn to facilitate team meetings; foster good faith relationships and collaboration; develop data collection and analysis systems to monitor student outcomes; and develop support networks to foster the implementation of best practices in the education of students with special needs.
-The Institute model offers face-to-face sessions and online learning, a variety of assignments, coaching, and communities of practice, ending with a capstone project, where participants partner with district leaders to identify and implement a project that addresses a needed change in practice to improve compliance and collaboration.
-In each case, applicants work with their district leadership, in particular their Special Education Director, to file their initial application to the Institute.
+The training offers face-to-face sessions and online learning, a variety of assignments, coaching, and communities of practice, ending with a capstone project, where participants partner with district leaders to identify and implement a project that addresses a needed change in practice to improve compliance and collaboration.
+Trainees are also often members of ongoing Communities of Practice that are outgrowths of the SETLI experience; meeting regularly throughout the school year.
+The community is a foundational part of the learning.

 Special Education Consulting Team